cypof/objectfabric/ReadMe.md

 This way to represent resources allows permanent caching, as it is immutable, and low bandwith use, as only deltas are sent when updating a resource.
 Logging comes for free, as changes form a history, like source control systems.

-ObjectFabric is a library for change representations.
-It offers types like map, array, or counter, for which it can create and apply changes, and remove old ones where space matters.
-It is internally based on a STM, which provides a precise and efficient way to define changes using transactions.
+ObjectFabric is a library for handling changes on data-structures.
+It offers types like map, array, or counter, for which it can record, transfer, and apply changes.
+It is internally based on a [transactional memory](https://github.com/cypof/objectfabric/wiki/Paper), which provides a precise, safe, and efficient way to capture sets of changes as transactions.

 ## Real-Time Sync